owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

   durationOf AdjustedDuration timeline' === durationOf AdjustedDuration flat
 ```

-In step 1, it generates a timeline using `forAll` and custom
+It generates a timeline using `forAll` and custom generators
-generators.
-Instead of generating timelines of _any_ shape and
+(1).
+Instead of generating timelines of _any_ shape and filtering out
-filtering out only the ones with video clips in each parallel, which
+only the ones with video clips in each parallel, which would be very
-would be very inefficient, these tests use custom generators to only
+inefficient, this test uses a custom generator to only obtain inputs
-obtain inputs that satisfy the invariants of the system.
+that satisfy the invariants of the system under test.

 The range passed as the first argument to `Gen.timeline` is used as
 the bounds of the generator, such that each level in the generated